Aditya-Kashyap/stackoverflow_survey_results/README.md

 ### 4- Data Modeling

-we graphed different behaviours that were relevant to the 4 questions, with the python libraries matplotlib and seaborn.
+I have graphed different behaviours that were relevant to the 4 questions, with the python libraries matplotlib and seaborn.

+### 5- Evaluation

+I have evaluated the results as metioned below of the 4 questions.

 ## Summary